 In 2012, Burton worked with Depp on a film adaptation of the cult television series Dark Shadows.
 Writer Seth Grahame-Smith penned the script for this humorous look at a vampire living among his descendants.
 Burton also mined his own childhood for the animated film Frankenweenie that same year.
 The title character—a dog brought back to life after death—was inspired by one of his own pets.
 Pepe "just had a good spirit, that dog," Burton told Entertainment Weekly.
 "The Frankenweenie character wasn’t meant to look like him.
 It was more just the memory and the spirit of him."

 In 2014, Burton directed the biopic Big Eyes, about the life of artist Margaret Keane, whose paintings of subjects with immense eyes have become iconic.
 Returning to the fantasy genre, he directed the eerie Miss Peregrine's Home for Peculiar Children, based on the popular YA novel by Ransom Riggs, in 2016.

 Next up for the acclaimed director was a live-action adaptation of the Disney classic Dumbo, starring DeVito, Keaton, Colin Farrell and Eva Green.

 In addition to his filmwork, Burton exhibited over 700 drawings, paintings, and other artwork at New York City's Museum of Modern Art in 2009 and 2010 - as well as at renown museums around the world.

-Burton has been involved with Apes star Bonham Carter since 2001.
-The couple has two children, a son, Billy, born in October 2003 and a daughter, Nell, born in December 2007.
+Burton became involved with Apes star Bonham Carter in 2001.
+They had two children, a son, Billy, born in October 2003 and a daughter, Nell, born in December 2007.
 In 2014, it was reported that the couple had separated after thirteen years together.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!